saudapop/athan_alarm/README.md

 ### Development

-To run in development mode simply run `npm start` from the client directory(`cd client && npm start`) in a separate window.
+To run in development mode simply run `npm start` from the client directory(`cd client && npm start`) in a separate window while the app is running (`make run` or activate python virtual env and then `python app.py`).
 **NOTE:** After building it will say the app is running on `localhost:1234`, don't go to that.
 It will not have the same origin as the python app and requests will not work as expected.
 Instead go to http://localhost:64876 as provided by the python app.

 The front end uses ParcelJS and will watch the files for changes and rebuild reload the browser automatically.